numba/numba/README.rst

     #    $ conda deactivate

 The installer script creates a new conda environment called numba-dppy-env with all the needed dependencies already installed.
-To use the DPPy backend, please activate the numba-dppy-env.
+To use the DPPy backend, please activate the numba-dppy-env

 ================
 4. Running tests